A Versatile and Efficient Reinforcement Learning Framework for Autonomous Driving: Methodology

-We frame our autonomous vehicle planning task as a Markov Decision Process (MDP) problem and solve it via RL.
-The problem is represented as a tuple $(S, A, r, T, \gamma)$, where $S$ and $A$ denote the state and action set, $r(s,a)$ is the reward function, $T(s'|s,a)$ denotes the transition dynamics, and $\gamma\in (0,1)$ is the discount factor.
+We formulate the driving decision-making problem as a Markov Decision Process (MDP) defined by a tuple $(S, A, r, T, \rho, \gamma)$, where $T(s'|s,a)$ denotes the transition dynamics, $\rho$ is the initial state distribution and $\gamma\in (0,1)$ is the discount factor.
 In our problem, $S$, $A$ and $r$ are defined as follows:

-\textbf{States $S$:} as illustrated in Figure \ref{fig_framework}, we use the drivable area segmentation image $z$ outputted from the perception module, concatenated with the vehicle speed $v$ as the state.
+\textbf{States $S$:} we use the drivable area segmentation $z$ from representation learning, concatenated with the vehicle speed $v$ as the state.

 \textbf{ Actions $A$:} We consider the steering angle $\theta$ and throttle $\tau$ of vehicle as actions $a = [\theta, \tau]$, where $\theta, \tau \in [-1, 1]$.